dvm360’s new editorial advisory board to help guide content

 Dr.Pachel received his veterinary degree from the University of Minnesota College of Veterinary Medicine in 2002 and became board certified by the American College of Veterinary Behaviorists in 2010.
 He has operated both house-call and office-based behavior practices and currently owns and is lead clinician at the Animal Behavior Clinic in Portland, Oregon.
 Dr. Pachel lectures regularly both throughout the United States as well as internationally, teaches courses at multiple US veterinary schools, and has authored several articles and book chapters on topics such as intercat aggression and pet selection for animal-assisted therapy.
 He is a sought-after expert witness in legal cases involving animal behavior and is vice president of veterinary behavior on the executive leadership team for Instinct Dog Behavior and Training.

-Fun fact: Dr. Pachel a classically trained musician, although he’s been out of practice for some time!
+Fun fact: Dr. Pachel is a classically trained musician, although he’s been out of practice for some time!

 Kathryn Primm, DVM, CVPM

 Dr. Primm speaks with students, other veterinarians, and pet owners about effective communication, marketing, and the rollercoaster that is private practice.
-She hosts two popular podcasts on Pet Life Radio (“Nine Lives with Dr. Kat” and “Dr. Kat Gone to the Dogs”), is resident veterinarian for iheartdogs.com and iheartcats.com, and is author of Tennessee Tails: Pets and their People, published in 2013.
+She hosts two popular podcasts on Pet Life Radio (“Nine Lives with Dr. Kat” and “Dr. Kat Gone to the Dogs”), is a resident veterinarian for iheartdogs.com and iheartcats.com, and is the author of Tennessee Tails: Pets and their People, published in 2013.

 The World’s first Fear Free–certified professional, Dr. Primm sits on the Fear Free Advisory Panel.
 She is owner, founder, manager, and chief veterinarian at Applebrook Animal Hospital in Ooltewah, Tennessee.